How to recreate a vintage style kitchen

 Perhaps one of the most iconic looks from the 20th century is the interior design style of the 1970s.
 Intense colours can be found throughout the homes of this era, especially in the kitchen.

-To recreate this look with a modern twist, take inspiration from the colour palette of the time across worktops and units.
+To recreate this vintage style kitchen with a modern twist, take inspiration from the colour palette of the time across worktops and units.
 Wooden or gloss units in China yellow are a subtle nod to the decade, with American walnut worktops incorporating the deep browns of the trend.

 Alternatively, keep the majority of the room light with white or cream units, and make a statement with a raven or chocolate coloured kitchen island.